Menu

 • As Manufactured (AM): The fume hood is built, assembled, and tested by the manufacturer at their facility.

 • As Installed (AI): The fume hood is installed at the location of the customer.
-This ventilation system is tested and balanced with no fumes in the fume hood's final location.
+The ventilation system is tested and balanced with no fumes in the fume hood’s final location.

 • As Used (AU): The fume hood is tested and balanced after it has been in use by the customer.